rjrodger/gubu/README.md

   c: Skip({ z: Skip({ k: 3 }) }),
 })

-// Explicitly optional properties are not inserted as defaults if missing. shape({}) // returns { a: { x: 1 } }, b and c are missing entirely shape({ b: {} }) // returns { a: { x: 1 }, b: { y: 2 } }, defaults for b are inserted
+// Skippable properties are not inserted as defaults if missing. shape({}) // returns { a: { x: 1 } }, b and c are missing entirely shape({ b: {} }) // returns { a: { x: 1 }, b: { y: 2 } }, defaults for b are inserted
 shape({ c: {} }) // returns { a: { x: 1 }, c: {} }, c has no non-optional defaults